The Plastic-Climate Connection

 Act Now!

-The fifth and final INC meeting — called INC5 — will take place in Busan, Republic of Korea, in November 2024, where the 193 U.N. member state delegates will hone in on the Global Plastics Treaty in hopes of coming to an agreement.
+The fourth INC meeting — called INC4 — will take place in Ottawa, Canada in April 2024, where the 193 U.N. member state delegates will hone in on the Global Plastics Treaty in hopes of coming to an agreement.

 Pacific Environment knows how important this moment is in our work to end fossil-fueled plastic pollution.
 Follow our work as we continue to urge INC member states to pass a strong Global Plastics Treaty to benefit people, wildlife and the planet.